hikoLab/pebcessing/README.md

 And Pebcessing contains some functions that are not same as Processing because of the Pebble's specification.

-See the reference to know available functions in Pebcessing. (*The reference is being prepared.
-Coming soon.*)
+See the reference to know available functions in Pebcessing.

 ## How to build

+### Build on your local computer

 If you've already set up the Pebble SDK 3.0, you can build this repository with `pebble build`.
+And enter the command to install it to the emulator or your Pebble watch.
+* `pebble install --emulator aplite`
+* `pebble install --emulator basalt`
+* `pebble install --phone [your IP address]`

+### Build on CloudPebble

-We can build with [CloudPebble](https://cloudpebble.net/ "CloudPebble") as well.
+You can build with [CloudPebble](https://cloudpebble.net/ "CloudPebble") as well.
 The procedure for building apps is as follows:

 1. Log in to [CloudPebble](https://cloudpebble.net/ "CloudPebble").